brijgogogo/wiki2/programming/js/angular/modules.md

 # angular modules
-In Angular, modules serve as an encapsulation mechanism for the application building blocks — components, directives, pipes.
-And while there is no encapsulation for services, modules still act as container where services can be registered.

-* An Angular application comprises of separate modules which are closely related blocks of functionality.
-* Angular Modules contains angular components, organizes the application into a cohesive blocks of functionality.
+- Groups together related components, directives, pipes, and services into chohesive blocks of functionality.
-* Every Angular application has at least one module: the root module (mostly named `AppModule`).
+- Every Angular application has at least one root module (often called `AppModule`).
-* There can be multiple angular modules in an angular application.
+- There can be multiple angular modules in an angular application.
-* Angular Modules are different from ES Modules, which are code files that import or export something, for code reuse.
+- A `module` is a plain TypeScript class with the @`NgModule` decorator.

 ```typescript